-People often ask me which NOT pieces can be thrown in the machine to wash, are easy to pack, and come out wrinkle free.
+People often ask me which NOT pieces can be thrown in the machine to wash, are easy to pack, and don't wrinkle easily.
 Being a frequent traveler myself, I equally love pieces that can pack tight and allow me to travel stylishly without effort.
-Over time, I've noticed that there are certain pieces I reach for over and over again when packing, so I decided to put together this collection of NOT styles that are specifically machine washable and wrinkle-free!
+Over time, I've noticed that there are certain pieces I reach for over and over again when packing, so I decided to put together this collection of NOT styles that are specifically machine washable and wrinkle-resistant!
 For those of you who are always looking for easy-to-care-for style, I hope this curation is helpful!

 Shop the collection